tengyaolong2000/simple_gcc_agent/README.md

 ## FAQ
 Q) How is the interface between Python code and Typescript/ Javascript tools implemented? <br/>
-A) A controller Javascript/Typescript server is set up where requests are POSTed
+A) A controller Javascript/Typescript server is set up with Express where requests are POSTed

 # (TODO)
 - Finish writing readme.